 - 4.1 The total school balances for 2019/20 were £5.487m (the cumulative balances from 66 schools) which was a decrease of £1.438m compared to the 2018/19 total of £6.925m.
-Due to a deficit of £4.916m within the Dedicated Schools Grant (DSG) budget, it was necessary to net down the level of school balances to £0.571m. - The Council and Schools Forum have been working together to agree how to bring the DSG deficit back into balance through changes to operational practice.
-Members will recall that during 2019/20 the Council had been required to submit a Recovery Plan to the Department of Education (DfE) to set out plans to reduce the deficit position.
-The DfE has subsequently revised the requirement for the submission of a Recovery Plan, however the deficit on the DSG is being kept under review and the Council will liaise with the DfE and comply with any revised reporting requirements.
-The DSG deficit is an issue of concern and is included in the Annual Governance Statement which is considered alongside the Accounts. - 4.3 The Oldham scheme for financing schools allows 'excess balances' that represent more than a certain percentage of a school's budget for the following year to be carried forward.
+Due to a deficit of £4.916m within the Dedicated Schools Grant (DSG) budget, it was necessary to net down the level of school balances to £0.571m. - 4.2 The Council and Schools Forum have been working together to agree how to bring the DSG deficit back into balance through changes to operational practice.
+This work will continue in 2020/21. - 4.3 The Oldham scheme for financing schools allows 'excess balances' that represent more than a certain percentage of a school's budget for the following year to be carried forward.
 The percentages for Secondary schools are 5% and for Primary and Special Schools is 8%. - 4.4 Schools may only request excess balances to be carried forward when there is an appropriate plan in place to utilise the funds.
 At the end of 2019/20 there were 12 schools (primary and secondary) with excess balances.